binaryage/asepsis-web/index.md

 Note: in step 3, the path might be different if you boot from external disk, for example `/Volumes/YourStartupVolume/Library/Application\ Support/Asepsis/ctl/asepsisctl`

+It this didn't work for you for some reason.
+You have a <a href="" title="/System/Library/PrivateFrameworks/DesktopServicesPriv.framework/Versions/A_Backup_Panic">backup folder</a> with original DesktopServicesPriv.framework version on your disk.
+Contact me at <a href="mailto:support@binaryage.com">support@binaryage.com</a> and I will give you special instructions.

 ## Changelog

 <div class="changelogx"></div>